NicolasSerranoGarcia/NicolasSerranoGarcia/README.md

 - I'm really curious about tech, specially system level design.
 I mainly program in C++, although Rust and Swift also catch my interest.

 - Outside of tech, I enjoy skiing, swimming, playing the drums and trekking.
 If you are into any of these, I'd be happy to talk!

+- I'm currently on a burnout break.
+Don't expect activity here!